Phase II Trials

 Phase II Research: Why is it Conducted?

-Phase II clinical research is conducted for a number of purposes.
+The second phase of the clinical study is important for a number of reasons.
 Phase II clinical trials can evaluate whether patients’ conditions improve with the administration of the investigational drug and if there are any side effects.
 Phase II research further assesses dosage and how much is most effective for treatment.
 In order to do this, patients are divided into two groups, only one of which will be taking the new drug.
 The other group, the control group, will be given a standard treatment, no treatment or a placebo.
 Since Phase II trials are double-blinded, neither the patients nor physicians are aware of the group receiving the actual treatment, reducing bias and increasing accuracy.